soujanyadhungel/soujanyadhungel/README.md

 About Me:

 - 👀 I’m interested in lightning, nostr, robotics, biomed and more..
-- 🌱 I’m exploring rust, C#,  mathematics & engineering fundamentals.
-- 🤝 Open to collaborate on projects.
+- 🤝 Open to collaborate on FOSS projects.
 - 📫 Reach me on
 Linkedin: https://www.linkedin.com/in/sdhungel/
 or X: https://x.com/soujanyadhungel